 We both have difficulty relaxing.
 But the days ventured out were spent hiking with a butt kicking haul up Turtleback Mountain Preserve.
 It was worth the effort for expansive views of islands dotting the Sound and to listen to nuthatches and chickadees sing their Spring songs.

-An evening out to Doe Bay Cafe for dinner was the inspiration for this recipe.
+An evening out to Doe Bay Cafe for dinner was the inspiration for this vegan ramen.
 A farm-to-table restaurant serving fare from their organic garden, craft cocktails, and creative desserts is my kind of find.

 Rob and I ordered a fruit and cheese board to start then shared a HUGE noodle bowl.